Lauren-Brett/UX-Design-Project-review/README.md

 As the first UX team to take on the project, we quickly identified that we needed to take a step sideways and evaluate the project as a whole.

+For a more detailed review please visit my [Behance](https://www.behance.net/laurenbrett).

 #### User Journey Map as we inherited the app as: